USAID’s future appears bleak as Musk and Trump work to dismantle agency

 Logos and photos of its aid work have been stripped from building walls.
 And its website and social media accounts have gone dark, replaced with a reduced version of its webpage on the State Department’s website.

 The longtime international aid agency has found itself in the crosshairs of Trump and Musk’s effort to reform the federal government.
-Trump and his allies have said the agency, created by Congress as an independent body, is overtly partisan and favorable to Democrats.
+Trump and his allies have said the agency, created by Congress as an independent body, is overtly partisan.
+Democrats have rejected that assertion and say Trump does not have the authority to dismantle the agency.

 Lawmakers and aid workers have been bracing for Trump to shut down the agency entirely and place it under the umbrella of the State Department, a step that appeared imminent Monday morning following Musk’s comments during a talk on X, the social media platform that he owns.